qiboteam/tutorials/qibocal-tutorial/slides.md

 <p v-click="2">

-`RoutineData` data acquired by the protocol
+`RoutineData` data acquired by the protocol.

 </p>